kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // shared attributes and capacities that an actual device can "include"
   // to extend the set of attributes and capacities it already defines.
   //
-  // The maximum number of attributes, capacity, and counters across all
-  // mixins is 256.
-  //
   // +optional
   // +listType=atomic
   Device []DeviceMixin